-Jefferson County Soil and Water Conservation District board meetings are held monthly at 4233 Bardstown Road, Suite 100-A. Regular meetings are held on the fourth Tuesday of each month at 7:00 pm (with an exception of the December meeting, which has yet to be scheduled).
+Jefferson County Soil and Water Conservation District board meetings are held monthly at 4233 Bardstown Road, Suite 100-A. Regular meetings are held on the fourth Tuesday of each month at 7:00 pm (with an exception of the December meeting).
 Meetings are open to the public however seating is limited.
-2017 schedule is as follows:
+2018 schedule is as follows:

 The Soil and Water Conservation District Supervisors are elected by registered voters in the county and serve without compensation.
 Board member terms are for a period of four years.
 The Conservation District board meetings are held monthly at 4233 Bardstown Road, Suite 100-A. Regular meetings are held on the fourth Tuesday of each month at 7:00 pm.
 Meetings are open to the public however seating is limited.